timescale/docs.timescale.com-content/using-timescaledb/compression.md

 provisioning storage for use with TimescaleDB.
 You want to ensure that you plan for enough storage headroom to decompress some chunks if needed.

+### Interactions with other TimescaleDB features

+Since compression performs an implicit reordering of data using `segmentby` and `orderby`, it is not recommended to combine this feature with [reordering][].

 ## Future Work [](future-work)

 One of the current limitations of TimescaleDB is that once chunks are converted